 - This is the most predictable procedure available for foot and ankle surgery.

-- This is reliable and essential ensures you will only need one surgery if your life if all goes well.
-The down side is that it is very permanent and you will no longer have motion in the joint.
+- This is reliable and essential ensures you will only need one surgery in your life if all goes well.
+The downside is that it is very permanent, and you will no longer have motion in the joint.

 Pros and Cons of Big Toe Joint Fusion:

 The big toe joint fusion is recognized as the “most permanent and satisfactory correction of hallux valgus(bunion).”
 Numerous studies have indicated that this is the most predictable and effective surgery for any big toe joint deformity or arthritis.

 - More stable.

 - It will not shorten over time like an arthroplasty might(more chronic arthritis will develop).

 - Long-term durability.